wheelnext/pep_xxx_wheel_variants/docs/design/metadata.md

 version.

 It resides under the `variants` key.
-It is a dictionary using variant hashes as keys, with values listing the properties for a given variant in a form of a nested dictionary.
+It is a dictionary using variant labels as keys, with values listing the properties for a given variant in a form of a nested dictionary.
 The keys of the top dictionary specify namespaces names, the keys of the subsequent dictionary feature names and their values are the corresponding property values.